Ivan Png

-Dr. Ivan Png Paak Liang (方博亮 (Fāng Bóliàng)) is a Singaporean economist and academic.
+Ivan Png Paak Liang is a Singaporean economist and academic.
 He is a Distinguished Professor in the School of Business and Department of Economics at the National University of Singapore.

 Png was previously a faculty member at the UCLA Anderson School of Management from 1985 to 1996, and the Hong Kong University of Science and Technology from 1993 to 1996.

 Education

 Png attended the Anglo-Chinese School, Singapore, receiving the Tan Chin Tuan Medal for performance in the GCE Advanced Level Examination.
 The Government of Singapore awarded him a President's Scholarship.
 In 1975, he matriculated into Gonville and Caius College, Cambridge and he graduated with a BA (First Class Honours) in economics in 1978.
 In 1980, was admitted to the Graduate School of Business, Stanford University, and received the PhD in 1985.

 Scholarship

 Png is the author of Managerial Economics, which has been translated into Chinese (both traditional characters and simplified characters) and Korean.
 Managerial Economics is written, "in simple, accessible style, the text-book presents the essentials of managerial economics."
 The book has been revised five times, with the sixth English edition published by Routledge.

 In the early part of his career, Png's carried out applied theoretical research, studying the economics of litigation and enforcement, and showing several notable results with Dilip Mookherjee.
 In mid-career, he switched to empirical methods.
 Recent research has focused on the economics of innovation, and the economics of productivity, for which he received funding from the Social Sciences Research Council.